SiteGround Review 2026: Is It Worth the Price of Renewal?

 Siteground set up 5

-The actual site building process is pretty simple.
-All you really do is pick from a bunch of premade elements designed to fit your chosen template, fill out the content and change images where needed, and go.
+The actual site building process is straightforward.
+Pick from premade elements designed to fit your chosen template, fill in the content, swap out images where needed, and you're done.

 SiteGround site builder element picker